Desiya Murpokku Dravida Kazhagam: History

-Vijayakant era (14 September 2005 – Present)
+Vijayakant era (2005–23)

-The party was founded on 14 September 2005, as Desiya Murpokku Dravida Kazhagam (DMDK) by Vijayakant (Captain), a veteran Tamil film star and popular politician.
+The party was founded on 14 September 2005, as Desiya Murpokku Dravida Kazhagam (DMDK) by the former leader of the opposition in the Tamil Nadu Legislative Assembly Vijayakant, a veteran Tamil film star and popular politician.
 He assumed the responsibility of the founder-president of the party.
 Ramu Vasanthan, who was the state president of the fans' forum, took charge as the general secretary of the party.
 On 17 July 2009, he died of a cardiac arrest.
 In 2014, the party's founder-president, Vijayakant, took over the position that had previously been vacant.

-In the 2006 assembly elections, the party contested all 234 seats without an alliance and bagged only one seat with 8.38% of the vote, that of its founder-president Vijayakant from Virudhachalam constituency, who served as a member of the Tamil Nadu Legislative Assembly.
+In the 2006 assembly election, the party contested all 234 seats without an alliance and bagged only one seat with 8.38% of the vote, that of its founder-president Vijayakant from Vriddhachalam constituency, who served as a member of the Tamil Nadu Legislative Assembly.
 Other candidates of this party who contested in other constituencies in this election failed.

-In the 2009 general elections, it contested 40 seats—39 in Tamil Nadu and 1 in Puducherry—without an alliance and lost in all the constituencies with 0.75% of the vote.
+In the 2009 general election, it contested 40 seats—39 in Tamil Nadu and one in Puducherry—without an alliance and lost in all the constituencies with 0.75% of the vote.

-Following widespread corruption, a price rise, a power cut, and allegations of nepotism against the Dravida Munnetra Kazhagam government, in the 2011 assembly elections, the party, in alliance with parties like the left and former chief minister of Tamil Nadu J. Jayalalithaa's All India Anna Dravida Munnetra Kazhagam (AIADMK), swept the polls, winning 202 seats, with the DMDK winning 29 out of 40 which it contested, and got the opposition status in the Tamil Nadu Legislative Assembly by making it a second largest party in the legislative assembly next only to its ally AIADMK pushing DMK to third position and Vijayakant recognized as the leader of the opposition in the assembly, becoming the first actor to become the leader of the opposition in a state's legislative assembly in India.
-The large victory also earned recognition and a permanent election symbol from the Election Commission of India.
-Vijayakant stepped down as leader of the opposition on 21 February 2016, after eight DMDK party MLAs resigned.
+Following widespread corruption, a price rise, a power cut, and allegations of nepotism against the Dravida Munnetra Kazhagam government, in the 2011 assembly election, the party, in alliance with parties like the left and former chief minister of Tamil Nadu J. Jayalalithaa's All India Anna Dravida Munnetra Kazhagam (AIADMK), swept the polls, winning 202 seats, with the DMDK winning 29 out of 40 which it contested, and got the opposition status in the Tamil Nadu Legislative Assembly by making it a second largest party in the legislative assembly next only to its ally AIADMK pushing DMK to third position and Vijayakanth recognized as the leader of the opposition in the assembly, becoming the first actor to become the leader of the opposition in a state's legislative assembly in India.
+The large victory also earned recognition and a permanent election symbol Nagara from the Election Commission of India.
+Vijayakanth stepped down as leader of the opposition on 21 February 2016, after eight DMDK party MLAs resigned.